Privacy & Data Handling

 Setting Consent

-Pass consent states directly from your CMP:
+Pass consent states directly from your CMP, using the SDK’s four category names:

 Hood('consent', {